dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 * Node.js is javascript interpreter without a browser
 * used for server side processing
 * used for desktop js apps like Atom
-* webpack-dev-server is a Node app
+* webpack-serve is a Node app

 .tiny[![](img/nodejs-dribbble_1.gif)]